lvgl/lvgl/docs/overview/style.rst

 4. When the object is focused and pressed both gray and red would work, but the pressed state has higher precedence than focused so gray color will be used.
-5. It’s possible to set e.g. rose color for ``LV_STATE_PRESSED | LV_STATE_FOCUSED``.
-In this case, this combined state has 0x0020 + 0x0002 = 0x0022 precedence, which is higher than
+5. It’s possible to set e.g. rose color for :cpp:expr:`LV_STATE_PRESSED | LV_STATE_FOCUSED`.
-   the pressed state’s precedence so rose color would be used.
+   In this case, this combined state has 0x0020 + 0x0002 = 0x0022 precedence, which is higher than the pressed state’s precedence so rose color would be used.
 6. When the object is in the checked state there is no property to set the background color for this state.
 So for lack of a better option, the object remains white from the default state’s property.

-Some practical notes: - The precedence (value) of states is quite intuitive, and it’s something the user would expect naturally.
+Some practical notes:

+- The precedence (value) of states is quite intuitive, and it’s something the user would expect naturally.
 E.g. if an object is focused the user will still want to see if it’s pressed, therefore the pressed state has a higher precedence.
-If the focused state had a higher precedence it would overwrite the pressed color. - If you want to set a property for all states (e.g. red background color) just set it for the default state.
+If the focused state had a higher precedence it would overwrite the pressed color.
+- If you want to set a property for all states (e.g. red background color) just set it for the default state.
 If the object can’t find a property for its current state it will fall back to the default state’s property.
 - Use ORed states to describe the properties for complex cases.
-(E.g. pressed + checked + focused) - It might be a good idea to use different style elements for different states.
+(E.g. pressed + checked + focused)
+- It might be a good idea to use different style elements for different states.
 For example, finding background colors for released, pressed, checked + pressed, focused, focused + pressed, focused + pressed + checked, etc. states is quite difficult.
   Instead, for example, use the background color for pressed and checked states and indicate the focused state with a different border color.

 Cascading styles
 ****************